Yes, the Google Translate website widget has been discontinued. Now what?

 Once you have the key, go to Settings → TranslatePress again, and into the Automatic Translation tab.
 Once there, set up your integration like so:

 With this done, as soon as you click on Save Changes, TranslatePress will enable Google Translate on your site.

-Now here’s the best part, unlike with the old Google Translate website widget – the discontinued one – if you use TranslatePress, you can step in and tweak those automatic translations after Google is done with them.
+Now here’s the best part, unlike the old Google Translate website widget – the discontinued one – if you use TranslatePress, you can step in and tweak those automatic translations after Google is done with them.

-To do that, simply go to any of your pages and hit the Translate Page link in the top bar:
+To do that, simply go to any of your pages and hit the Translate Page link in the top admin bar:

 This will fire up TranslatePress’ main translation interface.
 If you see any translation you don’t like, click on the pencil icon next to it and adjust the translation in the sidebar, like so: